ocaml/MPP-language-blender/README.md

 to combining different languages.
 As part of its library, some built-ins are provided.
 They include directives such as input, ifdef, ifndef, else, elseifdef, set, get, unset, unsetall, cmd.

+MPP is implemented in OCaml.
+The goal is to have a preprocessor that is easy to extend, easy to customize, and very powerful.
+It is powerful because it allows to use any programming language to programme your document, therefore you can actually turn your document into any programme, including nasty programmes such as viruses or bad jokes.
+It is still in active development because it still lacks a lot of features but it's already usable.

 # Log